andrelorenzo/Vision2D_navigation/README.md

-# Navigation control and object avoidance for small and low-cost UAVs
+# Navigation control and object avoidance for small and low-cost UAVs (Windows)

 > [!NOTE]
 > This work is part of the Master's Thesis at the Master’s Degree in Robotics and Automation at University Carlos III, Madrid